madeleineforbes/gwenbell.com/content.md

 Stream
 ======

++ **19 Apr** Woke up to partly sunny skies and pull requests to merge.
+Thank you, Alex!!

 + **18 Apr** Know how you know when there's a new Drake album out?
 All of Bed-Stuy shakes to the new beats bumping from speakers at stoplights!

 + **18 Apr** Pulled [Bitters](https://github.com/gwenbell/gwenbell.com/pulse) down from Gitboria where it was hidden behind CJDNS.
 You can now view source.
 Pull request, anyone!?